Skip to content

 Key Takeaway: Use namespace Company.Product.Component for top-level organization.
 Namespaces contain modules, modules contain functions.

-Why It Matters: Namespaces prevent naming conflicts across teams.
-Enterprise applications use namespaces like Contoso.Trading.Execution and Contoso.Trading.Reporting to isolate components, enabling parallel development without function name collisions.
+Why It Matters: Namespaces prevent naming conflicts in large multi-team codebases and .NET assemblies.
+Enterprise applications use hierarchical namespaces like Contoso.Trading.Execution and Contoso.Trading.Reporting to isolate components, enabling parallel development without function name collisions.
+Namespaces also improve discoverability through IDE tools - Ctrl+. in Visual Studio navigates namespace hierarchies efficiently.
+F# namespaces map directly to .NET namespaces, ensuring interop with C# consumers.

 Example 52: Signature Files (.fsi)